chrisgleissner/loom-webflux-benchmarks/README.md

 ## Benchmark Winners

-Here are top-performing approaches of this benchmark.
-The following charts highlight the best methods based on different metrics and test scenarios, using data from [results/results.csv](results/results.csv):
+Below are top-performing approaches across all scenarios and metrics, visualizing the contents of [results/results.csv](results/results.csv):

 - Each cell shows the metric values of best approach (on top) and runner-up.
     - What "best" is depends on the metric: A lower value is better for all metrics except for metrics starting with `requests_ok`, `requests_per_second`, or `sockets`.